selinachu/DUCC-cTAKES-AWS/README.md

 ```$ ./start_ducc```

-**Note:** Wait at least a minute, after starting DUCC before submitting any jobs.
+**Note:** Wait at least a minute, after starting DUCC, before submitting any jobs.
 It takes DUCC a while for all initialization to be completed.
 If you submit a job before the initialization has been completed, it will return errors, such as _type=system error, text=job driver node unavailable_.

 #### Checking status